gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 With all this established, how best to go about finding a shoe?

 <!--* try many models, even those you didn’t have on your radar-->
-The first recommendation we have is to try on as many models as you can.
+The first recommendation is to try on as many models as you can.
 Even ones you didn’t have on your radar.
 The more different shoes you’ve had on your feet, the larger the variety of sensations to base your choice on.

 <!--* try many sizes, sit with each pair for a while to get past the initial reaction of ‘ow ow ow’ as best as possible-->
 The second recommendation is to try many sizes of each model to tease out what you can and can not bear on your feet.
-Sitting with the shoes on your feet for a while can help overcome the initial painful impression to a degree, and is definitely worth the time.
+Just sitting with the shoes on your feet for a while (~10–15 minutes) can help overcome the initial painful impression to a degree, and is definitely worth the time.

 <!--* that makes brick and mortar stores better than online, even if they’re more expensive than online shopping-->
 Both of these recommendations make well-stocked brick and mortar stores a better choice than shopping online, even if they are a little more expensive.